 Skip to content

-After heavy usage of DataFlux Func for a period of time, the situation of excessive MySQL storage space may occur.
+After heavy usage of DataFlux Func for a period of time, you may encounter a situation where MySQL storage space becomes excessively large.

-By default, DataFlux saves execution records of each function task in MySQL (including all print(...) logs).
-The saving strategy is as follows:
+By default, DataFlux saves the execution records of each function task (including all print(...) logs) in MySQL.
+The retention policy is as follows:

-Source of Function Tasks Number of Function Task Records Saved
+Function Task Source Number of Function Task Records Saved

-Connector Subscription Message Handling The last 1,000 tasks for each connector
+Connector Subscription Message Handling Last 1,000 tasks for each Connector

-Each function task record undergoes corresponding reduction with the following limitation strategy:
+Each function task record is subject to the following reduction limits:

 First 20,000 characters